z0on/AFS-analysis-with-moments/README.md

 The name of a model is therefore a kind of code to its structure, for example:
 `sc3ielsm2` : 3 epochs; "genomic islands"; migration is only during early and late epochs (no migration during middle epoch); migration is symmetrical in the second "migration epoch".

-Sadly not all model names currently conform to this convention (sorry, I'll fix it soon).
+Sadly, not all model names currently conform to this convention.
 The summary of the structure of all models and their names are listed in the file `multimodel_inference/moments_multimodels.xlsx`.

 ## Model selection ##
 Let's assume we have ten bootstrapped 2dSFS formatted for *moments* or *dadi* (See **Appendix** for instructions how to obtain bootstrapped 2dSFS from [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD)).
 Such file is nothing more than a line of numbers with a header line giving the dimensions of the spectrum ( 2 x N + 1 for each of the two populations, where N is the number of sampled diploids).